One evening at Bodhicharya summer camp, Andy Lowe so very kindly invited all of us to watch the film ‘Akong Rinpoche – A Remarkable Life‘.

-We are pleased to announce that Ringu Tulku Rinpoche’s Teaching schedule for Spring and Summer 2016 is now available to view on his Travel Schedule page.
-It shows all confirmed teaching events up until the Bodhicharya Summer camp in August.
-More events may be added as time goes on, so do check back from time to time.
+Ringu Tulku Rinpoche’s complete teaching schedule for Spring and Summer 2017 is now available to view on his Travel Schedule page.
+It shows all confirmed teaching events up until October.

 For further information about any of the events listed, please contact the locations/organisers directly using the links supplied on the Travel Schedule page.

 You can also find out more about individual groups here.

 Over the coming months, we have the privilege of being able to share the voice recordings of four talks on Bardo given by Ringu Tulku Rinpoche in Hamburg in 2016.

 Bardo in Tibetan means in between, something hanging, in transition, on travel, changing situation.